nesi/perf-training/_lessons/python-scatter/04-openmp.md

 * C/C++: `#pragma omp`
 * Fortran (free form): `!$omp`

 These are followed by the _directive names_ and _clauses_, controlling parallelization and data handling.
-OpenMP directives can consist of multiple statements and can also be extended to multiple lines using line continuation statements (C/C++ using '\' at the end of the line; Fortran not described here).
+OpenMP directives can consist of multiple statements and can also be extended to multiple lines using line continuation statements (C/C++ using '\' at the end of the line).
 There are various ways to distribute the workloads.
 The most common procedure is parallelising a loop.
 This is schematically presented in the following figure:
 [![example-mpi-gather](images/example_omp_threads.png)](images/example_omp_threads.png)
 The application always starts in serial.
 When requested, multiple threads are created/spawned.
-The amount of threads is determined by the environment variable `$OMP_NUM_THREADS`.
+The number of threads is determined by the environment variable `$OMP_NUM_THREADS`.

 ### Data handling
 Because OpenMP is based upon the shared memory programming model, most variables are shared by default.
 Other variables like loop index are meant to be private.
-Thus every thread can have its own copy with a different value.
-These data scoping can be defined/corrected by the programmer.
+By private we mean that every thread gets its own copy of the variable - the variable takes can take a different value for each thread.
+The programer determines which variables are private and which are shared.

 ### Example
 In the following, we parallelise a loop with data mapping and computation.